za3k/short-programs/README.md

 ---
 Displays the current battery percentage as a short string for displays

+budget_summary
+---
+Helper for za3k only.
+Summarizes budget categories typed in from my logbook

 changed-files
 ---
 In Arch Linux, lists the config files which have been altered from the default.